Boulder08/chunknorris/README.md

 - Example: --rpu c:\encoding\rpus\movie_rpu.bin
 - Default: None

-**--cudasynth**: If you are using Donald Graft's CUDASynth version of DGDecode, you can enable this option for better performance in both hardware decoding and tonemapping HDR to SDR for scene change detection.
+**--cudasynth**: If you are using Donald Graft's CUDASynth version of DGDecode (improves HW decoding of video), you can enable this option for better performance when tonemapping HDR to SDR for scene change detection.

+**--list-parameters**: Outputs a list of parameters that the selected encoder would use with your settings.

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.

 ---

 ## Output